influxdata/docs-v2/content/kapacitor/v1.6/introduction/installation.md

 launchctl load ~/Library/LaunchAgents/homebrew.mxcl.kapacitor.plist
 ```

-Or, if you don't want/need `lanchctl`, you can just run:
+Or, if you don't want or need `launchctl`, you can just run:

 ```
 kapacitord -config /usr/local/etc/kapacitor.conf